renoise/definitions/README.md

 }
 ```
 11. Save.
+12. Add your current tool folder via `Project -> Add Folder to Project...` from the Top Menu
+13. Add the `definitions` folder via `Project -> Add Folder to Project...` from the Top Menu
-12. Save your Project (which you've added your Renoise LUA script tool folder to) ( `Project -> Save Project...` from the Top Menu)
+14. Save your Project (which you've added your Renoise LUA script tool folder to) ( `Project -> Save Project...` from the Top Menu)
-13. Go to `Project -> Edit Project` from the Top Menu.
+15. Go to `Project -> Edit Project` from the Top Menu.
 Change the following
 ```
 {
 	"folders":
 	[
 		{
+			"path": "Renoise/Tools/yourtool.xrnx",
+		},
+    {
-			"path": "Renoise/Tools/yourtool.xrnx"
+			"path": "/Users/yourusername/definitions"
-		}
+		},
   ]
 }
 ```
 to this: